enjaku4/rabarber/README.md

   ...
 end

-class InvoicesController < Crm::BaseControlle
+class Crm::InvoicesController < Crm::BaseController
   grant_access roles: :accountant
   ...
 end
 ```
-This means that `InvoicesController` is still accessible to `admin` but is also accessible to `accountant`.
+This means that `Crm::InvoicesController` is still accessible to `admin` but is also accessible to `accountant`.

 ---